 Click Next and review the suggestions.

 The first step of the wizard is the Data Profiler.
 The profiler tries to identify the type of data in each column and suggests a rule-based function or built-in seedlist to replace columns.
-For more information, see What is Data Profiling?.
+For more information, see Data Profiler.

 If the standard profiler cannot determine obvious categories, it passes the request on to the AI-driven Data Profiler.
 A trained Large Language Model identifies the category and lists more examples of the same type.